 These high pH products throw our skin all out of whack and can make existing skin conditions like rosacea, psoriasis, acne, and wrinkles worse.
 But rose water’s naturally low pH of 5.5 helps rest the natural balance.
 “As a result, rose water helps soothe and calm the skin — reducing skin irritation,” says Pollock.

 How to: Spray rose water onto a cotton pad and evenly wipe down skin, morning and night, after cleansing.
 Cotton pads also act as a gentle exfoliator for softer skin.

 Is life in general keeping you wide-awake at night?
-Integrating a bedtime routine that includes rose water can help big time.
+Integrating a bedtime routine that includes rose water big time.
 “Nighttime rituals promote the production of the feel-good hormone, oxytocin, while lowering the stressor, cortisol,” says Elizabeth Trattner, Doctor of Chinese Medicine and AZCIM certified integrative medical practitioner.
 Nudging the body and hormones in the direction of sleep is important for proper restoration.
 Yes, beauty sleep is a real thing!
 Breathing rose water enhances the lulling effects.

 “Think of it as a lavender alternative,” says Chris Brantner, certified sleep science coach at Sleep Zoo.
 Here’s how he explains the relaxing effects: The olfactory nerve connects to our brain, which sends signals to the amygdala and limbic system.
 This part of our brain controls mood and emotions and is said to be relaxed by certain scents, like rose.

 How to: Every night at bedtime, spray a few pumps of rose water on your pillow, bed, feet, or face.